vincent2v/photobooth/FAQ.md

 ```

+## Croma Key is saving without finishing saving
+Checking the browser console you'll see a `413 Request Entity Too Large` error.
+To fix that you'll have to update you nginx.conf

+Follow the steps mentioned here: [How to Fix NGINX 413 Request Entity Too Large Error](https://datanextsolutions.com/blog/how-to-fix-nginx-413-request-entity-too-large-error/)

 ### Can I use Hardware Button to take a Picture on my Raspberry Pi?
 You can use a hardware button connected on GPIO24 to trigger a photo.
 Set `$config['photo_key']` to e.g. `13` (enter key) or use the Admin panel to specify the key.
 Next you have to install some dependencies: